-EU Brexit envoy says ‘much more work’ needed to clinch deal
+EU envoy says ‘much more work’ needed to clinch Brexit deal

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

+Finnish Prime Minister Juha Sipila said, however, that major progress in Brexit talks was likely “within a week,” based on his discussions with several visiting EU leaders and European Council President Donald Tusk, who chairs summits of the EU’s 28 leaders.

+“We’re going through crucial days now.
+We’re very close now,” Sipila told reporters.

 European leaders are awaiting Barnier’s assessment as to whether sufficient progress has been made in the Brexit negotiations for an EU summit to be convened to announce a deal.
-Rumors are swirling that one might take place by the end of November, weeks ahead of a pre-planned summit in mid-December, but Barnier declined to say when or if that would happen.
+Rumors are swirling that one might take place by the end of November, weeks ahead of a pre-planned EU summit in mid-December, but Barnier declined to say when or if that would happen.

-In Paris, Britain’s foreign secretary, Jeremy Hunt, said Brexit negotiations are in “the final phase” and that he is confident an agreement will be reached.
+In Paris, Britain’s foreign secretary, Jeremy Hunt, said Brexit negotiations are in “the final phase” and he is confident an agreement will be reached.

-“Seven days is probably pushing it but I am optimistic that there will be a Brexit deal,” Hunt said, adding that it is “very, very difficult to resolve but I am confident that we can.”
+“Seven days is probably pushing it, but I am optimistic that there will be a Brexit deal,” Hunt said, adding it is “very, very difficult to resolve but I am confident that we can.”

 European Commission President Jean-Claude Juncker, in Helsinki, said that British Prime Minister Theresa May “is, as we are, decided to have the deal, and we will have a deal.”